 Despite safety advancements through MARPOL (International Convention for the Prevention of Pollution from Ships) and the Oil Pollution Act of 1990, disasters like the Exxon Valdez spill (1989) remain stark reminders of the risks.
 When tanker accidents occur, they impact marine life, fisheries, and coastal communities, often requiring years of cleanup efforts.

-While oil tankers remain the most efficient method for long-distance crude transport, their reliance on coastal and river infrastructure means that additional transport methods—such as pipelines, rail, or trucks—are often required to complete the supply chain.
+While oil tankers remain the most efficient method for long-distance crude transport, their reliance on coastal and river infrastructure means that additional transport methods, such as pipelines, rail, or trucks, are often required to complete the supply chain.

-Pipelines: Efficient but Controversial
+Oil Pipeline: Efficient but Controversial

-Pipelines transport crude oil and natural gas across long distances, offering the most cost-effective transportation method.
+Oil Pipelines transport crude oil and natural gas across long distances, offering the most cost-effective transportation method.
 In the U.S., over half of all crude oil transported moves through pipelines, with major routes connecting oil reserves to refineries.

-Advantages of Pipelines
+Advantages of Oil Pipelines:

 - Lower costs compared to other methods.